MCT-master/mct-master.github.io/_posts/2020-05-18-streaming.md

 #### Compressor
 Use the compressors the same way as you would in any other mix (try to be tasteful), but keep in mind that the audience you are mixing for will probably not hear your mix in an optimal environment.
 Your mix will be played through anything from earbuds to a large HIFI, so try to master your tracks accordingly.
 Most importantly, set a limiter before the signal reaches OBS.
 Think that you should aim at reducing the peaks by 3 to 6db and keep a steady signal at -8 to 12 and you will make sure that your work is heard in all situations.

+#### Monitoring
+When doing a stream, good monitoring is key.
+The most dificult thing is to separate yourself from the acoustic output of the band, since this will make it very hard to have a correct perception of what the remote audience will hear.

+#### Microphones
+Streaming a concert through a camera is a very different thing than a live concert.
+Since cameras often zoom close to the face of the people singing or the instrument being played and the audience does not have the distractions they do at a concert, you have to keep in mind that the microphones can become obstructive in the image.
+Try as best as you can to select discrete or visually pleasing microphones and it will look a lot better than using regular stage-mics.

+A USB mic can greatly reduce the complexity of a setup.
+You can find good condenser USB microphones for a good price, and it takes out the need of a sound card, since the USB microphones are plug-and-play, meaning you just need to plug it directly to your computer's USB port.